 Resident Advisor FAQ

-- The application: Includes essays and two letters of recommendation.
+- The Student Leadership Common Application: Includes your demographic information, essays, resume and two letters of recommendation.

 It could.
 Each individual's financial aid package is different.
 To determine if it will affect your situation specifically, call the Office of Financial Aid at (401) 341-2901.

-RAs are supervised by area coordinators or resident directors, professional live-in staff members who are supervised by the director of campus life.
+RAs are supervised by area coordinators, professional live-in staff members who are supervised by the assistant director of residence life.